 Place: Buildings of bricks and palm highlights local landscape in new ways.
 Each tower and pavilion transforms over time, integrating natural materials within the natural bird habitat, resulting in gentle and ecologically-rich architecture.Download project entry poster (PDF, 2.65 MB) »See more

-Jariyawadee Lekawatana from Architectkidd sees how the project considered the bird as the client to be the strongest element of …
+Jariyawadee Lekawatana from Architectkidd sees how the project considered the bird as the client to be the strongest …

 การประกวดออกแบบนานาชาติ Holcim Awards 2014